Most Asian Markets Drop, Dollar Gains As Trump Fires Tariff Warning - UrduPoint

 In another post, he added that he would hit China with a 10 percent tariff "above any additional Tariffs" on all of its products entering the US, citing Beijing's failure to tackle fentanyl smuggling.

-The dollar surged more than one percent against its Canadian equivalent and Mexico's peso as well as the Chinese Yuan.
+The dollar surged around one percent against its Canadian equivalent and Mexico's peso as well as the Chinese Yuan.
 However, the Yen strengthened thanks to its safe haven status.

 "In a striking return to hardline policies, President-elect Trump has dramatically escalated tensions with a brash promise to impose a sweeping 25 percent tariff on all imports from Canada and Mexico the moment he reassumes office," said SPI Asset Management's Stephen Innes.